StubyPinguOo/GLaDOS-Intention-Engine/weather_satellite.md

 ### 📡 Contextual Theory

-Standard Home Assistant weather entities (`weather.home`) typically only report **current** conditions (Temperature, Humidity, State) in their state attributes.
+Standard Home Assistant weather entities (`weather.home`) typically only report **current** conditions (Temperature, Humidity, Sun) in their state attributes.
 They do **not** expose upcoming forecast data (tomorrow's rain, next week's temperature) in a way that an LLM can easily read.

 ---